 - 2 tablespoons olive oil

-- Combine the all-purpose flour, bread flour, and salt in the bowl of a stand mixer fitted with the dough hook or a large mixing bowl.
+- Combine the bread flour, whole wheat flour, and salt in the bowl of a stand mixer fitted with the dough hook or a large mixing bowl.
 Mix using the stand mixer or a wooden spoon until blended.
-Add the yeast mixture and the oil and mix until the dough forms a ball that pulls clear of the sides and bottom of the bowl.
-If after a few minutes the mixture doesn’t form a ball, add a tablespoon of water at a time until it does.
+Add the yeast mixture and the oil and mix until the dough forms a ball that pulls clear of the sides and bottom of the bowl, adding additional water a tablespoon at a time, if necessary.
+The dough should feel tacky when slapped with a clean hand, but it should not stick.
+If it sticks, add more flour, a tablespoon at a time.

 - Cover the dough with plastic wrap and let rise at room temperature until doubled in size, about an hour.
 Alternatively, let it rise in the refrigerator overnight.

 - Preheat the oven to 475°F. Place a baking stone or an inverted baking sheet in the oven to preheat as well.

 - Divide the dough into 8 pieces and roll into balls the size of baseballs.
 Cover with a damp cloth and let rise until they are about the size of softballs.